Bronco All Terrain Tracked Carrier: Sisu GTT

+ExtremV

+The ExtremV is a civilian variant of the Bronco designed for emergency response, humanitarian aid, and disaster relief tasks.
+The vehicle is designed to withstand extreme weather and complex terrain conditions including floodwaters, soft ground, and rugged landscapes.
+The Arctic variant, which is to be produced under licence by Roshel in Canada from 2025, is a candidate for the Canadian Domestic Arctic Mobility Enhancement (DAME) program.

+The ExtremV vehicle has been used in disaster response operations in several countries.
+It was deployed during the 2016 floods and landslides in Japan’s Kyushu region, Tropical Storm Mawar in the Philippines in 2023, and after Hurricane Otis in Mexico later that year, primarily to support evacuations and the transport of relief supplies in areas inaccessible to conventional vehicles.

+In 2024, the vehicle was used in southern Thailand to deliver supplies and evacuate residents from flooded and soft-terrain areas.

 Deployment

 Thailand's Prime Minister Abhisit Vejjajiva atop a Royal Thai Army Bronco troop carrier during the 2010 Thai floods.

 The Bronco has been in service with the Singapore Armed Forces since 2001, with more than 600 delivered.
 In 2007, Thailand became the first export customer for the Bronco.
 The Bronco has undergone extensive trials in a number of countries, including Finland, France, Morocco, Turkey and the US.
 Overall, more than 1,200 vehicles have been delivered in at least 20 different versions.